Jamison Crowder Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 - Crowder has been the target of 71 of his team's 583 passing attempts this season, or 12.2% of the target share.

-- Crowder has seen the ball thrown his way 11 times in the red zone this season, 16.2% of his team's 68 red zone pass attempts.
+- Crowder (11 red zone targets) has been the recipient of 16.2% of his team's 68 red zone pass attempts.

-- The Jets, who rank 25th in the NFL in points scored, have attempted a pass 61.6% of the time while running the football 38.4% of the time.
+- The Jets, who rank 25th in the NFL in points scored, have attempted a pass 61.6% of the time while running the ball 38.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Crowder's matchup with the Bills.